 It comes as no surprise that any acute or chronic tooth pain is not normal.
 As with any pain, it is the body’s signal that something is wrong and needs to be addressed.
 Whether your toothache is due to infection, trauma, or disease, seeing a doctor specialized in treating tooth pain is beneficial for your smile and your health.
 Experts in saving teeth, endodontists are your doctor of choice if you are suffering from chronic or acute tooth pain.
-Using expertise in the function and anatomy of tooth interiors, our endodontist can accurately diagnose your toothache and provide personalized treatment designed to save your natural tooth and restore your smile’s health.
+Using expertise in the function and anatomy of tooth interiors, our endodontist in Phoenix can accurately diagnose your toothache and provide personalized treatment designed to save your natural tooth and restore your smile’s health.

 Symptoms of an Infected Tooth